HTC 11: Everything we know so far

 Keeping with HTC's trend of relying on Qualcomm's latest and greatest mobile processors, the HTC 11 is expected to use the Snapdragon 835 system-on-a-chip.
 The 10nm chip promises faster processing and download speed capabilities, dual camera support, Quick Charge 4 tech, and an Adreno 540 GPU.
 In other words, it'll fly.

-That also means we'll be waiting a while for it - Samsung has vacuumed up the entire initial run of Snapdragon 835s, leaving other companies waiting in line.
+That also means we'll be waiting a while for it - Samsung and Sony have reportedly vacuumed up the entire initial run of Snapdragon 835s, leaving other companies waiting in line.

 >>> It may have 6GB RAM, too